yossaj/Gym_Project/README.md

 ## About the Project and Future Improvements

 This project was made as part of the CodeClan course.
-I had a great time building it and as it was the first project I made helped me learn alot about what it takes to build a full-stack App from the ground up.
+I had a great time building it and learn alot about what it takes to build a full-stack App from the ground up.
+It was my first full-stack app.

 I plan to come back to it sometimes soon in order to improve it.
 Objectives for the next sprint:
     1. Refactor.